Skip to main content

 A reverse 1031 exchange offers investors the flexibility to acquire a replacement property before selling their existing one, minimizing the risk of losing a desirable investment opportunity.
 To execute this, work with a Qualified Intermediary (QI) who will manage the exchange process.
 You can also coordinate with tax advisors and other tax professionals to ensure compliance with the tax code.

-How Soon Can You Sell A 1031 Exchange Property?
+How Soon Can You Sell a 1031 Exchange Property?

 The IRS will tax your sale depending on the capital gains obtained from the sale when you miss these dates; this is computed as the difference between the sale price and your adjusted basis in the property.
-Any depreciation taken while the property is owned will also be liable to depreciation recapture, taxed at rates up to 25%.
+Any depreciation taken while the property is owned will also be subject to depreciation recapture, taxed at rates up to 25%.

 FAQ